Tackling Poverty Toolkit

 For more in-depth analysis of poverty rates and other related statistics across the Greater Manchester city-region, please visit the North West Poverty Monitor (Resolve Poverty, 2024a).
 All-in-all, the links between poverty and health are unambiguous: “poverty causes ill health, drives inequality in health outcomes and increases use of health services.
 In addition to the personal stress it causes, poverty is also expensive, [both] in direct costs to the state and in lost opportunity and productivity” (The King’s Fund, 2022).
 Equipped with the correct knowledge and tools, NHS GM can mitigate, reduce and prevent the effects of poverty on health.
 Our recommendations seek to do just this.

-*NEW* Tackling Poverty Guidance Document Now Available!
+*NEW* Tackling Poverty Guidance Document for Health & System Partners!

 To view the Tackling Poverty Guidance Document click here